-If better credit is your goal, a secured credit card might be more appropriate for you, says Ben Jackson, chief operating officer at the Network Branded Prepaid Card Association, a trade group for the prepaid card industry.
+If better credit is your goal, a secured credit card might be more appropriate for you, says Ben Jackson, chief operating officer at the Innovative Payments Association, a trade group for the prepaid card industry.

-Whether you should use a prepaid card depends on what you need from financial services, says Jackson.
+Whether you should use a prepaid card depends on what you need from financial services.

 This type of card can help you receive direct deposits, make purchases online and budget your money more effectively.
 Those benefits may be valuable if you have little or no credit history or you want to avoid having debt.